derpferd/semeval-2018-task2/hopper/README.md

 This directory contains all the code used in our system (aka: **Hopper**).

 ## model.py
+Author: Jonathan Beaulieu

 This file contains the classes and templates for the other models.

 Classes:
 - Tweet, this class contains the data for a given tweet.
 That is the text for the tweet and the id of the emoji linked to it.
 - Model, this class is a parent class for every model and defines the interface which a model needs to implement.

+## model_sklearn.py
+Author: Jonathan Beaulieu

+This file contains an abstract class which implements the `save_model` and `load_model` methods for any sklearn model.

 ## model_rand.py
 Author: Jonathan Beaulieu